2018 Changes to EIS & SEIS

 Companies which are considered to be ‘knowledge-intensive’ such as those completing significant research and development are now able to receive more investment under EIS.
 A single investor can now put in a maximum of £2 million (previously capped at £1 million) and the total a company can receive from multiple investors is now £10 million (previously set at £5 million) per year.

 Other preferential terms for knowledge-intensive companies include increasing the allowance on the size of company.
 Previously, to qualify for EIS, knowledge-intensive companies were required to have no more than 249 employees, but this has now been relaxed to 499.
 Additionally, knowledge-intensive companies are now granted more time – they should raise their first EIS or VCT (Venture Capital Trust) within 10 years, as opposed to the previous time limit of 7 years.

-For help in completing your business plan, Advance Assurance or issuing shares for SEIS or EIS, get in touch with us for a free consultation.
+For help in completing your business plan, Advance Assurance or issuing shares for SEIS or EIS, get in touch with us for a consultation.